Patient Advocacy Volunteer in Emergency Research Services

-One of the primary functions of a PAVER is to assist with ongoing Department of Emergency Medicine research studies.
+One of the possible other tasks of a PAVER is to assist with ongoing Department of Emergency Medicine research studies.
 These research studies, some of which go on to be published in medical journals, are created and directed by Departmental faculty and resident physicians.
 Each study explores a different topic, but all share a common goal of gaining a better understanding of medical and social issues affecting Bellevue Hospital Center emergency patients.

 462 First Avenue, Suite 345A

 New York, NY 10016